yanghengtang/tp/docs/UserGuide.md

 * Entering `find_p Jonathan` followed by `delete_p 1` deletes the 1st patient in the resultant patient list of the `find_p` command.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
-If patient is deleted, the patient's appointments will also be deleted.
+If a patient is being removed, the appointments of the patient will be deleted too!
 </div>